greg-raven/Department-21/_posts/2016-08-12-in-case-of-fire.md

 ---
-title: 'In case of fire …'
+title: "In case of fire …"
 author: 'Noam Sain'
 layout: post
 ---